-Error codes Solutions 0001: Reset error (platform reset not de-asserted) Remove all power resources (the ac power adapter, removable battery, and coin-cell battery).
-Replace the system board (service provider only).
+Error codes Solutions 0001: Reset error (platform reset not de-asserted) Remove the ac power adapter and the removable battery if your computer has one.
+Then, reset the computer by doing one of the following: • For models with the emergency-reset hole, insert a straightened paper clip into the emergency-reset hole.
+Wait for one minute.
+Then, reconnect all power resources and restart the computer. • For models without the emergency-reset hole, press and hold the power button for about seven seconds.
+Then, reconnect to all power resources and restart the computer.
+2. Replace the system board (service provider only).
 0002: Internal bus error Replace the system board (service provider only).
 0281: General embedded controller error Replace the system board (service provider only).

-Error codes Solutions 0282: Memory module error Reinstall or replace the memory module.
+0282: Memory module error Reinstall or replace the memory module.
 Replace the system board (service provider only).
 0283: PCI resource error Remove PCIe devices (the M.2 card, PCIe card, and so on) (service provider only).
 Replace the system board (service provider only).
 0284: TCG-compliant functionality-related error (might be the BIOS code validation failure) Replace the system board (service provider only).
 0285: TCG-compliant functionality-related error (might be the TPM initialization failure) Replace the system board (service provider only).
 0286: Integrated graphics error Replace the system board (service provider only).

-0287: Discrete graphics error Reinstall or replace the discrete graphics card (service provider only).
-Replace the system board (service provider only).
+Error codes Solutions 0287: Discrete graphics error Reinstall or replace the discrete graphics card (service provider only).
+2. Replace the system board (service provider only).
 0288: Computer display error Reconnect the display cable on both the system board side and the computer display side (service provider only).
-Replace the system board (service provider only).
+2. Replace the system board (service provider only).